jackkoppa/browse-dot-show/docs/terraform-state-bucket-migration.md

 ## Overview

-This document outlines the migration process from the old Terraform state bucket naming pattern to the new one to avoid naming conflicts and improve consistency.
+⚠️ **This migration is only needed if you created Terraform state buckets before 2025-01-08.**

+If you're working with a fresh clone or fork of this repository, you likely don't need this migration.

 **Migration Details:**
 - **From:** `{siteId}-terraform-state`
 - **To:** `{siteId}-browse-dot-show-tf-state`
-- **Reason:** The old pattern was too generic and caused conflicts (e.g., "eggplant-terraform-state" already exists globally)
+- **Reason:** The old pattern was too generic and caused conflicts

 ## Pre-Migration Checklist